kanza19/Ai394/Project/readme.md

 # 3: Kanza Ahmad:
 I've applied **Random Forest** and **Support Vector Classifier SVC** on 5x5,7x7 and 9x9 matrices with two filters which are mentioned above.
+Due to internet connectivity of my team members i've run all the code on google colab which took so much time to give the output.

 # Description of techniques: